-THE BRITISH CITIZEN YOUTH AWARD (BCyA)
+THE BRITISH CITIZEN YOUTH HONOUR (BCyA)

-We would like to express our thanks to the growing number of The British Citizen Youth Award (BCyA) Ambassadors.
+We would like to express our thanks to the growing number of The British Citizen Youth Honour (BCyA) Ambassadors.
 Each has either received a BCyA Medal of Honour for their exceptional endeavours or attended a Medal Presentation Ceremony in an official capacity.

 Our Ambassadors speak with one voice and are our most loyal supporters in all regions of the British Isles.
 They are true to our core values – transparency, integrity, determination, achievement – and promote and support the BCyA at every opportunity and we are truly grateful to them.

 Louis has spent most of his young life raising funds for local charities.
 His recent fundraising for local hospice ‘CRY’, was used to fund the latest Electrocardiogram (ECG).

 Nicholas started an initiative to design and print cards with uplifting artworks and handing them to the public.
 The cards advocate anti-bullying, equality and kindness.
 This was borne from his own challenages from being severely bullied .